top of page

 Red Manuka Flower

-Honey’s Origins The process of creating manuka honey is nothing short of amazing.
-The following sequential events describe honey’s creation:
+The process of creating manuka honey is nothing short of amazing.
+The following sequential events describe Honey’s creation:

 It all begins when bees feast on flowers’ nectar.
 The nectar collected by the bees mixes with special enzymes in their saliva, turning the flowers’ juices into honey.
-The bees carry this honey back to their hive where they deposit it into the cells of the hive’s walls.
+The bees carry this honey back to their hive, depositing it into the cells of the hive’s walls.

 Spoon og manuka honey